 - The Customer had parked an electric vehicle in an electric vehicle charging space but did not or had forgot to charge the electric vehicle at the appropriate charge point; or

 - In the case of an expired ticket, the Customer inadvertently pressed the ticket issue button before all the coins had registered (i.e., enough money was paid for the duration of the stay in the car park but due to the Customer’s error this was not captured on the ticket which was issued).

-14/ Request a review, or challenge the parking fine
+14/ To request a review, or challenge a PCN